nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 This usually stems from poor time management and this application aims to tackle the aforementioned problems.

 ## Aim
-To provide a platform that helps users
+To provide a platform to help users
-* better manage their school schedules.
+* Better manage their school schedules.
-* remind users about upcoming tasks.
+* Remind users about upcoming tasks.
-* improve users’ work-life balance.
+* Improve users’ work-life balance.

 ## Features